AshleyEgg/College/README.md

 # College

-Folder of code for my college classes.
+Folder of code for my college classes at Georgia Institute of Technology.